muggy8/improbable/from-me-to-me/UIb4kVxn.md

 "Um... thanks Master Mikay."

-Although this was indirect, I wasn't used to being prased so Mikay's words got me a little bit flustered.
+Although this was indirect, I wasn't used to being praised so Mikay's words got me a little bit flustered.

 Mikay gave me a rub on my head and went back to roasting the meat.

 The rest of our day went by in a pretty normal manner.

-I practiced my abilities after what turned into lunch while Mikay created more wooden sculptures of my skull with the blocks of wood using Forgemaster.
+I practiced my abilities after what turned into lunch while Mikay created more wooden sculptures of my skull with the blocks of wood using his Forgemaster ability.

 After all the wooden blocks got turned into sculptures, Mikay left to do some hunting while I was left alone.